danilovl/parameter-bundle/README.md

 ## About ##

-Symfony bundle provides comfortable getting parameters from config.
+The Symfony bundle provides a convenient way to retrieve parameters from the configuration.

 ### Requirements